EmoryDHLab/FloorChart/Keypad_Code/README.md

 /keypad.LED.master.ino

-    - Ties together Bluefruit LED, Arduino Wire and Keypad libraries to use Keypad library to control LED display
+    - Controls LED display
-    - Requests key codes from slaves 1 and 2 used to turn on a corresponding LED
+    - Requests button events from slaves 1 and 2 used to turn on a corresponding LED
+    - Keeps track of the state of the grid to determine the new color of the LED

 /keypad.slave.1.ino